YashzAlphaGeek/Design-Patterns/README.md

 Adapter allows to reuse existing coding without changing it, as the adapter ensures the conversion between the different interfaces.

 Example:
-Yashwanth is having iPhone 8 he needs a charger to charge it but he have iPhone 5 charger with him given by his friend.
+- Yashwanth is having iPhone 8 he needs a charger to charge it but he have iPhone 5 charger with him given by his friend.
+- Pen, Pilot Pen (Yashwanth having Pen doesn't work, so he get Pilot Pen from his friend)
+-
 Tips:
 Provide an Adapter between two different classes or interfaces